 If you are seeking therapy, you need to make an informed and safe choice.
 We hold the UK’s national register of psychotherapists and psychotherapeutic counsellors.
 It only includes practitioners who meet our exacting standards, robust training requirements and abide by our ethical and professional code.

-Our 10,000-plus trusted experts work privately, in public health and third sector organisations to offer a wide range of psychotherapeutic approaches to the highest standards.
+Our trusted experts work privately, in public health and third sector organisations to offer a wide range of psychotherapeutic approaches to the highest standards.
 They work with children, adults, individuals, couples, families and groups.
-They work with organisations and businesses.

-If you wish to become a psychotherapist, we validate over 70 organisations that offer training or accreditation to become a member of UKCP.
+If you wish to become a psychotherapist, we validate organisations that offer training or accreditation to become a member of UKCP.

 Membership of UKCP is a trusted hallmark.
 It demonstrates to potential clients and employers the standards of training and practice achieved.
 It opens the door to a range of professional services and networks.